Battle of Prague (1648): Sack of Prague

-Unable to enter the other half of the city, the Swedes settled for looting the castle and surrounding palaces and monasteries; some have argued that this was the main purpose of the raid.
-Many of the treasures collected by Emperor Rudolf II (such as the Codex Gigas and Codex Argenteus) were taken to Sweden, where some can be found in Drottningholm Palace, for example several statues by Adrien de Vries.
+The looting of Lesser town, Hrad town, and the castle began immediately after the assault on the left bank had begun; some historians have argued that this was the main purpose of the raid.
+Many of the treasures collected by Emperor Rudolf II (such as the Codex Gigas and Codex Argenteus) were taken to Sweden, where some can be found in Drottningholm Palace, for example, several statues by Adrien de Vries.
+However, before these could be taken to northern Germany, they had to wait for peacetime.
+Not all treasure made it to Stockholm either; many ordinary soldiers managed to take treasures.
 The cream of the artworks were taken into exile by Christina, Queen of Sweden (r.
 1632–1654), and dispersed in groups after her death in 1689, the paintings forming the core of the Orleans Collection, which was sold in London after the French Revolution, so that many of Rudolf's paintings are now in the United Kingdom.
 A Swedish inventory of 1652 lists 472 paintings as having come from Prague.

 Monuments

 On the Old Town Square a Marian column was erected to remember the salvation of Prague.

 A monument erected during the 19th century on Colloredo's tomb in the Church of the Maltese Order in Prague recalls his victory over the Swedes.
 Its German inscription reads thus: